 * Please keep in mind when submitting items to be placed on e-Reserve that e-Reserves are typically limited to 1 or 2 chapters from a specific book or 1 journal article from a specific journal.

 Please note that papers or projects authored by students may be placed on reserve only if accompanied by a Student Copyright Permission Form.

-Library staff determine the need to obtain copyright permissions for items placed on reserve based on our analysis of Circular 21: Reproduction of Copyrighted Works by Educators and Libraries, published by the United State Copyright Office, the Guidelines for Classroom Copying of Books and Periodicals, agreed upon by the Association of American Publishers and the Author's League of America, and the Digital Millennium Copyright Act 1998.
+Library staff determine the need to obtain copyright permissions for items placed on reserve based on our analysis of Circular 21: Reproduction of Copyrighted Works by Educators and Libraries, published by the United State Copyright Office, and the Digital Millennium Copyright Act 1998.

 Should permission be required for an item, library staff will seek to obtain permissions and will pay applicable licensing fees as the library's budget allows.
 If the cost is deemed unreasonable or excessive for a particular item, the library will notify the faculty member requesting the item and will seek out any possible alternative solutions.

 To ensure sufficient time for course reserve staff to process reserves and obtain copyright permissions, all reserve requests should be made at least two weeks prior to the start of the semester.
+When classes are in session, please allow at least 3 business days for processing of reserve requests.
 Reserves will be processed in the order they are received.